 How the Shift Will Look Over Time

-Every five years a Grand Assembly could be convened, to celebrate successes and reassess the projects direction, and equally important, to capture the attention of all possible media.
+Every five years a Grand Assembly of all partners could be convened in person, to celebrate successes, reassess the projects direction, and equally important, to capture the attention of all possible media.

 Can we adapt, can we change?
 We can if we have the will to make it so.
-There is, to be sure, much work to be done.
-But the single most pivotal and uplifting effect a Global Paradigm Shift movement will have is simply to let the people know that change is in fact possible.
-What such a movement can provide is a vision of a common cause, a grand and historic shared goal that is greater than self to which we can call our young people.
-We will offer to the world a powerful message of how we intend to channel our global ethos in the direction we choose, inspired by a sense of shared responsibility and love for our children.
-A shift that might be called a Nonviolence Revolution.
+Perhaps the single most uplifting effect a Global Paradigm Shift movement will have is simply to let the people know that change is in fact possible.
+The movement can provide a vision of a common cause, a grand and historic shared goal that is greater than self to which we can call our young people.
+It will offer to the world a powerful message of intent to channel our global ethos in the direction we choose, inspired by a sense of shared responsibility and love for our children.
+A shift that might be called The Nonviolence Revolution.

 Campbell, A. 1999.
 Staying Alive: Evolution, culture and women's intra-sexual aggression.
 Behavioral and Brain Sciences 22:203-252